Environmental Impact Assessment Ordinance

 A habitat map of suitable scale showing the various habitats of the site and its surrounding area (500 m from the site boundary or the area likely to be impacted by the project) shall be prepared.
 Characteristics of each habitat type shall be fully described with such information as species list, dominant flora and fauna found, presence of species of conservation importance, etc. Any habitat features of particular value to various ecological groups shall also be identified and described.
 Important habitats (Note 2 of Appendix A) shall be highlighted and described.
 Colour photos of each habitat type and any features of ecological importance identified shall be provided.

-To ensure that the baseline information obtained are accurate, reproducible and can be easily verified, the methodology used must be clearly stated in the ecological assessment report.
+To ensure that the baseline information obtained is accurate, reproducible and can be easily verified, the methodology used must be clearly stated in the ecological assessment report.
 The methods employed must be sound and scientific.
 References shall be made to those standardized or accepted internationally.
-Results of survey shall be recorded in specifically designed standard forms as appropriate.
-Data obtained shall be quantified and statistical analysis shall be applied wherever appropriate.
+Results of survey shall be recorded in specifically designed standard forms wherever applicable.
+Data obtained shall be quantified and statistical analysis shall be applied wherever applicable.

 All recognized sites of conservation importance (Note 1 of Appendix A) within, and in the vicinity of the proposed development site should be described.
 Whether these sites will be affected by the proposed development or not shall be assessed.

 5.1.3 All field surveys carried out must not cause any unnecessary stress or damage to the existing habitats and wildlife.
-Relevant permits for collecting specimens must be obtained from the Agriculture and Fisheries Department prior to the surveys.
+Relevant permits for collecting specimens must be obtained from the Agriculture, Fisheries and Conservation Department prior to the surveys.
+Results of all relevant field surveys, the names and relevant experience of the persons leading and conducting the surveys, shall be documented in field survey reports prepared, checked and signed by relevant professionals or experts.

 5.2 Impact Identification and Prediction